RazElbaz/SHELL/README.md

 </table>

 </table>
+# Introduction:
+The main goal of this assignment is to create a shell

 ```ECHO <message>```
 In C, the hyphen (-) is a common operator used for subtraction, and it can also be used to negate a value.